moeenn/projects-cli/README.md

 ## Projects
-A portable tool for initializing programming projects from templates.
+A simple portable tool for initializing programming projects from templates.
+This tools is written in GoLang and doesn't have any 3rd-party dependencies.

 ### Installation